Get in touch with the local committee:

 Leanne is particularly interested in raising the profile of the TPP qualification and is happy to provide a mentoring / support role to potential candidates in the region.

-Masoumeh is a Senior Transport Planner with Jacobs, based in the Leeds office.
+Masoumeh is a Principal Transport Planner with Jacobs, based in the Leeds office.

 She has recently completed her MSc.
 (Eng) in Transport Planning and Engineering with distinction from University of Leeds.
 She has over five experience (Middle East and UK) and extensive knowledge transport planning and travel demand forecasting.
 Recently Masoumeh has been working on a number transport demand modelling works for different county councils and business case development of transport schemes.
 She has also working with a Local Enterprise Partnerships to help them initially secure development funding for large transport schemes via Large Local Major Transport Scheme.